Joon-Klaps/viralgenie/docs/usage.md

 | `fastq_1` | Full path (_not_ relative paths) to FastQ file for Illumina short reads 1.
 File has to be gzipped and have the extension ".fastq.gz" or ".fq.gz". |
 | `fastq_2` | Full path (_not_ relative paths) to FastQ file for Illumina short reads 2.
 File has to be gzipped and have the extension ".fastq.gz" or ".fq.gz". |

-### Mapping constrains
+### Mapping constraints

-Viralgenie can in addition to constructing denovo consensus genomes map the sample reads to a series of references.
-These references are provided through the parameter `--mapping_constrains`.
+Viralgenie can in addition to constructing de novo consensus genomes map the sample reads to a series of references.
+These references are provided through the parameter `--mapping_constraints`.

-An example mapping constrain samplesheet file consisting of 5 references, may look something like the one below.
+An example mapping constraint samplesheet file consisting of 5 references, may look something like the one below.
 > This is for 5 references, 2 of them being a multi-fasta file, only one of the multi-fasta needs to undergo [reference selection](./workflow/variant_and_refinement.md#selection-of-reference).

 === "TSV"
-    ```tsv title="constrains-samplesheet.tsv"
+    ```tsv title="constraints-samplesheet.tsv"
     id	species	segment	selection	samples	sequence	definition
-    Lassa-L-dataset	LASV	L	true		LASV_L.multi.fasta	Collection of LASV sequences used for hybrid capture bait design, all publicly availble sequences of the L segment clustered at 99.5% similarity
+    Lassa-L-dataset	LASV	L	true		LASV_L.multi.fasta	Collection of LASV sequences used for hybrid capture bait design, all publicly available sequences of the L segment clustered at 99.5% similarity
-    Lassa-S-dataset	LASV	S	false	sample1;sample3	LASV_S.multi.fasta	Collection of LASV sequences used for hybrid capture bait design, all publicly availble sequences of the S segment clustered at 99.5% similarity
+    Lassa-S-dataset	LASV	S	false	sample1;sample3	LASV_S.multi.fasta	Collection of LASV sequences used for hybrid capture bait design, all publicly available sequences of the S segment clustered at 99.5% similarity
     NC038709.1	HAZV	L	false	sample1;sample2	L-NC_038709.1.fasta	Hazara virus isolate JC280 segment L, complete sequence.
     NC038710.1	HAZV	M	false		M-NC_038710.1.fasta	Hazara virus isolate JC280 segment M, complete sequence.
     NC038711.1	HAZV	S	false		S-NC_038711.1.fasta	Hazara virus isolate JC280 segment S, complete sequence.